Mohib-zs/Mohib-zs/README.md

-# 🚀 Mohib Shaikh | DevOps Engineer & Cloud Enthusiast
+# 🌐 Mohib Shaikh | Cloud & DevOps Engineer

 👋 Looking for a DevOps Engineer who can optimize your cloud infrastructure, automate deployments, and ensure top-tier security?
 You’ve come to the right place!

 I am a **DevOps and Cloud Engineer** specializing in designing, automating, and managing cloud infrastructure for startups, small businesses, and enterprises.
 Here’s how I can help your business scale efficiently:

-## 🚀 How I Can Help Your Business
+## 💵 How I Can Help Your Business

 🔹 **Streamlined CI/CD Pipelines:** I design automated, high-performance CI/CD solutions using GitLab CI/CD, Jenkins, or any other tool you require, reducing deployment times and enhancing software reliability.